EdDataScienceEES/tutorial-jackegriffin/index.md

 #### 3(e).
 Maps with multiple input objects

 Now, enough messing about.
 Time for some fancier stuff.

-Let's say we want to perform a map that iterates through two objects.
-The following code uses map functionns to create a list of plots.
+Imagine we want to iterate through two objects at the same time.
+For this, we use the `map2()` function.
+Unlike the regular `map()` function, which only works with one object, `map2()` allows us to apply a function across two different objects simultaneously.

-To do this, the map function that maps over two objects instead of just 1 is called `map2()` The first two arguments are the two objects you want to iterate over, and the third is the function (with two arguments, one for each object)
+In this case, the first two arguments of `map2()` are the two objects you want to iterate over, and the third is the function you want to apply to each pair of elements from those objects.
+Each pair will be passed as arguments to the function, enabling you to perform more complex operations across both objects at once.
 ```
 map2(.x = object1, # the first object to iterate over
      .y = object2, # the second object to iterate over
      .f = plotFunction(.x, .y))
 ```
-ERROR: Dont worry, this code wont run, and is purely exemplary - object1 and object2 need to be properly defined when putting this into practice.
+**ERROR**: Don't worry, this code is just an example and won't run as is—`object1` and `object2` need to be properly defined for actual use.

-First, you need to define a vector (or list) and a paired vector (or list) that you want to iterate through.
-In this example, using LPI data:
+To begin, you'll need to create two vectors (or lists) that you want to iterate over in parallel.
+In the case of the LPI data:

-- the first iteration will correspond to the first family in the family vector and the first year in the year vector
+- The first iteration will pair the first family from the family vector with the first year from the year vector.
-- the second iteration will correspond to the second family in the family vector and the second year in the year vector
+- The second iteration will pair the second family and year, and so on.

-First, let's get our vectors of family and years, starting by obtaining all distinct combinations of families and years that appear in the data
+Start by extracting the unique combinations of family and year that appear in your data.
+This will give you the values you need for the iteration process.
 ```
 cfyear <- LPI_data %>%
   distinct(Family, year) # Use the names consistent with how you've formatted the columns in your dataset